-For many cases, the best user experience will be for you to have a multiplechoice ListView, where checking items in that list enables an action mode for performing operations on the checked items.
+For many cases, the best user experience will be for you to have a multiple-choice ListView, where checking items in that list enables an action mode for performing operations on the checked items.
 For this scenario, Android has a new built-in ListView choice mode, CHOICE_MODE_MULTIPLE_MODAL, that automatically sets up an ActionMode for you as the user checks and unchecks items.

 To see how this works, let's examine the Honeycomb/ActionModeMC project.
-This is the same project as in the preceding section, but altered to have a multiple-choice ListView (both for Honeycomb and pre-Honeycomb devices), utilizing an action mode on Honeycomb.
+This is the same project as in the preceding section, but altered to have a multiple-choice ListView, utilizing an action mode on Honeycomb.